JCfly3000/github-trend-app/README.md

 ## Automated Data Updates

-The project uses a GitHub Actions workflow to keep the data up-to-date.
+The project uses a GitHub Actions workflow(`.github/workflows/schedule-email.yml`) to keep the data up-to-date.
 The workflow is triggered:

 - **Daily at 7:00 AM Beijing time (23:00 UTC):** The `download_data.R` script is run automatically to fetch the latest data.
 - **On every push to the `main` branch:** The data is updated whenever new code is pushed to the main branch.